 Ped Shed blog author:

-Aurbach helped to write several portions of the LEED for Neighborhood Development rating system, and served on the LEED Location and Planning Technical Advisory Group from 2008-2012, helping to administer and refine planning-related standards for all LEED systems.
+Aurbach helped to write several portions of the LEED for Neighborhood Development rating system, and was a member of the LEED Location and Planning Technical Advisory Group from 2008-2012, helping to administer and refine planning-related standards for all LEED systems.
 His editing credits include the Council Report on Green Architecture and Urbanism and The Language of Towns and Cities, among other publications.
 A selection of essays includes the Street Connectivity Series, “Towards a Functional Classification Replacement,” and “Dense and Beautiful Stormwater Management.”
 He has served on the boards of the Institute of Classical Architecture & Art Mid-Atlantic Chapter and the Congress for the New Urbanism DC Chapter.

 Archived home page: